 - Up to 60% of the Amazon rainforest covers parts of Brazil and the remaining 40% covers parts of Peru, Columbia, Bolivia, Ecuador, Venezuela, Guyana, Suriname, and French Guiana.

-- 6,400 km long Amazon River (the second greatest river of the world after Nile River) flows throughout the Amazon rainforest.
+- 6,400 km long Amazon River (the second greatest river of the world after the Nile River) flows throughout the Amazon rainforest.

 - The rainforest also covers most of the Amazon Basin.